Kayusme/Using-K-Mediods-Clustering-and-DecisionTree-RandomForest-for-movie-prediction/README.md

 This a project for course CS512 - Introduction to Data Structures and Algorithms.

 The project has been implemented in Python3 using scikit-learn and pandas dataframe API.

+The project is implemented in Python 3.5 and the project can be executed by running

+python ./MovieApp.py from your terminal or cmd line.